 Where a corporation has been exempted from property tax and there is a change in the ownership or use of the property, or in any other circumstances which may affect such exemption, the corporation must notify the Department in writing of the change within 30 days after the event.
 Heavy penalties may be incurred for failure to comply with the requirements of the Inland Revenue Ordinance.

-On 12 June 2017, Irish Revenue has published the amended Capital Acquisitions Tax manual that dealing with business relief Part 12 to incorporate material from Tax Briefing No. 33 (September 1998) in relation to the treatment of debts attributable to assets that are not used for the purposes of the business concerned.
+On 12 June 2017 the Irish Revenue published the amended Capital Acquisitions Tax manual dealing with business relief.
+This involves changes to Part 12 to incorporate material from Tax Briefing No. 33 (September 1998) in relation to the treatment of debts attributable to assets that are not used for the purposes of the business concerned.

 French newly elected president has committed to reduce the corporate tax rate from current rate of 33.3% to 25% with the aim to bring it in line with the EU average within five years.

 The tax credit on research, innovation and the start-up status would be kept.
 However, it has not yet been clarified whether the scope or rate of those “special schemes” would be reduced.

 Also, dividends, capital gains on securities and interest are expected to be taxed around at flat rate of 30% from January 2018, including social contributions, which are currently taxed at the marginal rate of 63.5% (45% with respect to income tax, 4% with respect to high income tax and 15.5% with respect to social contributions).

 Wealth tax, known in France as ISF is largely perceived as a competitive disadvantage by individuals, businesses and investors in comparison to other European countries.
 It is therefore planned to have it abolished

 The wealth tax also known as ISF of France is highly considered as disadvantage by individuals, businesses and investors compared to other European countries and therefore it is planned to be abolished.